How Do Bees Make Beeswax

 Temperature:

-Conditions need to be sufficiently warm for bees to make wax.
+Conditions need to be sufficiently warm for bees to make and work the wax.

-Following the cooler winter period, temperatures begin to rise and colonies become more active in foraging, rearing young and so on.
-In addition, the wax has to be worked inside the hive or nest.
+Also, as temperatures begin to rise and colonies become more active in foraging, rearing young and so on.

 What does beeswax contain?